macmike/cloud-architecture.io/content/_index.md

 ### What is Cloud

+Cloud Computing is:

-Cloud Computing is the on-demand delivery of compute power, storage, databases, applictions, artificial intelligence, machine learning and other IT resources over the internet with pay-as-you-go pricing.
+>the **on-demand delivery** of compute power, storage, databases, applications, artificial intelligence, machine learning and other IT resources over the **internet** with **pay-as-you-go pricing**.

-The term "Cloud" is generally used to encompass this technology, ecosystem of platforms and tools as well as ways-of-working and architectural approaches that make the best use of cloud technology.
+The term “Cloud” is generally used to encompass this technology, ecosystem of platforms and tools as well as ways-of-working and architectural approaches that make the best use of cloud technology.

 ### Why is Cloud Architecture different?